aws-samples/aws-modernization-with-snyk-security/content/040_snyk_codesuite/03_index_ecr.md

 The architecture for this workload is as follows.

 ## What is Snyk container scanning?
-Container images often contains multiple layers which includes the operating systems, and application code.
+Container images may contain multiple layers.
+These typically includes the operating system, and application code.
 Within each of these layers, there is potential to introduce vulnerability in your containers.

-Snyk Container scans an image, using any of the available integrations, it first finds the software installed in the image, including:
+When Snyk Container scans an image, it first finds the software installed.
+For example:

 - dpkg, rpm and apk operating systems packages.
 - Popular unmanaged software, ie. installed outside a package manager.
 - Application packages based on the presence of a manifest file.

-After Snyk has the list of installed software, it is looked up against their vulnerability database, which combines public sources with proprietary research.
+After Snyk has the list of installed software, it is cross-referenced against [Snyk Vulnerability DB](https://security.snyk.io/), which combines public sources with proprietary research.
+Snyk vulnerability DB provides customers with detailed information and remediation guidance for known vulnerabilities.

 ## What operating systems are supported by Snyk Container scanning?
 Snyk detects vulnerabilities in images based on: